 Focus groups are popular because they’re easy to set up.
 And they can be really useful in getting feedback on how to improve product or service functionality.
 And that’s important.

 But they’re much weaker when it comes to emotional understanding.
 That’s especially true if you’re trying to surface what people really want from your brand, offer or campaign.

-the big three focus group problems and the deep listening answers:
+Here are three focus group issues and their deep listening answers:

 1. Focus groups fib

 You’re hearing someone’s ‘projected-self’.
 How

 they want to be perceived, not how they are.

 but people don’t behave rationally.

 without even asking questions.
 If there’s no social